Precious Gemstones vs Semiprecious Gemstones

 Rarity - Many "semiprecious" stones are also more rare than precious stones.
 Red beryl, tanzanite, demantoid and tsavorite garnet and numerous other gems are all found in a fewer number of locations and produced in smaller quantities than any of the "precious" stones.
 They are incredibly rare in comparison, but that does not earn them the term "precious."

 Beauty and Desirability - Beauty and desirability are both properties that are based upon the opinion of the observer.
-Each year I attend the American Gem Trade Association GemFair to source a portion of my colored gemstone needs.
+Each year I attend the American Gem Trade Association GemFair in Tucson, Arizona to source a portion of my colored gemstone needs.
 I look at thousands of colored gemstones and carefully inspect hundreds of individual stones.
 When I look at colored gemstones, the main factors I look for is vibrancy of color and how the stone’s cut and finish displays the color.
 While I’ve seen some beautiful so-called precious stones, I would put some garnets, tourmalines, opals, spinels, Oregon sunstones and zircons up against any of them for use in my jewelry.
-On the other side, I’ve seen some lower graded ‘precious’ gemstones that I wouldn’t put in a jewelry piece of mine if you gave it to me for free.
+On the other hand, I’ve seen some lower graded ‘precious’ gemstones that I wouldn’t put in a jewelry piece of mine if you gave them to me.

+In my opinion, all natural gemstones are precious!
+I'm not alone in thinking this.
+GIA also teaches this.
 The terms "precious and semiprecious" are outdated, arbitrary and meaningless.
 In the early days of gemology, when the understanding of properties of different species and varieties of gemstones was in its infancy, these terms provided buyers and sellers some framework for guidance.
 With today’s scientific study of gemology and the ability to retrieve information quickly, we can easily track and make educated gemstone purchase decisions without such simplistic and misleading terms as precious and semiprecious.
 For those reasons, the terms should be eliminated.
-In my opinion, all natural gemstones are precious!
 When buying gemstone jewelry, you should focus on the gemstone’s beauty and appeal, how it suits your intended use and if it is priced in a manner you’re willing to pay.
 These considerations are infinitely more meaningful that a gemstone’s designation as ‘precious’ or ‘semiprecious’.